Decoding Chemical Formulas: Identifying Incorrect Name-Formula Pairs

 5. Incorrect: Sodium hydroxide – NaOH₂ Correct: Sodium hydroxide – NaOH

 - Explanation: Sodium has a +1 charge, and the hydroxide ion (OH⁻) has a -1 charge.
-Therefore, only one sodium ion and one hydroxide ion are required to form a neutral compound.
+Because of this, only one sodium ion and one hydroxide ion are required to form a neutral compound.

 Detailed Explanation of Common Incorrect Pairings and Their Corrections